helgebetzinger/coasync4cpp/README.md

 You save an complete callback, you have not longer to manage the QFuture/QFutureWatcher things.
 You simply write your code from top to bottom.
 As it is with synchronous code.

 `QtConcurrent::run` returns here an `QFuture`.
+This is called an Awaitable.

+### Awaitables

+An operation, that is already running and promises to you to deliver an result in the future is called an 'Awaitable'.

-This is called an Awaitable. coasync4cpp currently supports a bunch of Awaitables:
+coasync4cpp currently supports a bunch of Awaitables:
 * boost::future
 * QFuture
 * Task<>

-### Awaitables
+We can await an Awaitbale using the `Task<>` object or `await` keyword.
+But, these awaits are only allowed within an asyncronous execution context.
+This create such an context, we use Task Factories.

 ### TaskFactories
 ### Thread Dispatcher
 ### How to start